jspare-projects/vertx-jspare/README.md

 ```

-This is a very simple example, use your imagination to create awesome api's and services, this project is designed to improver your vert.x experience.
+This is a very simple example, use your imagination to create awesome api's and services, this project is designed to improve your vert.x experience.

 ## Documentation